EvoStream/evostream_addons/ruby_samples/bandwidth_test/prepare.md

-# PREPARE FOR RTMP RAMP TEST
+# PREPARE FOR BANDWIDTH TEST

 This part is only required for setup / preparation of the bandwidth test tool.